-- In a separate bowl, whisk 6 eggs with 3/4 cup sugar.
+- In a separate bowl, whisk the eggs with the sugar.

-- Slowly add egg mixture to the milk and heat to 160⁰F, approximately 2-3 minutes, stirring continuously.
+- Slowly add egg mixture to the milk and heat to 160 F to temper the eggs, stirring continuously for 2-3 minutes.

 - Strain the mixture to remove any cooked egg and the whole cloves.

 - Before serving, whisk the heavy whipping cream in a bowl, using a whisk or electric mixer, until frothy.